bharathreddy2103/DevOps-Interview-Questions-Answers/01-Linux/README.md

 2. How do you check the current working directory in Linux?

   Command: pwd

   It prints the full path of the current directory.

 3. What are the different types of file permissions in Linux?

    Read (r): Allows viewing the contents of a file.

    Write (w): Allows modifying the file.

-Execute (x): Allows running the file as a program.
+   xecute (x): Allows running the file as a program.

 4. What is the difference between cp and mv?

    cp: Copies files/directories.

    mv: Moves or renames files/directories.

 5. What is the purpose of the grep command?

    Used to search for specific patterns in files.

    Example: grep "error" /var/log/syslog (Searches for "error" in the syslog file).

 6. How do you check the uptime of a Linux system?

   Command: uptime

   It shows how long the system has been running, the number of users, and the load averages.

 7. How do you manage systemd services in Linux?

    Start a service: systemctl start service_name

    Stop a service: systemctl stop service_name

    Enable a service at boot: systemctl enable service_name

 8. What is the purpose of the top and htop commands?

    top: Displays real-time system resource usage (CPU, memory, processes).

    htop: A more user-friendly version of top with color coding and additional features.

 9. How do you troubleshoot high CPU usage in Linux?

    Use top or htop to identify resource-hungry processes.

    Check logs for any abnormal activity: journalctl, /var/log/syslog.

    Optimize or kill the offending process using kill -9 PID.

 10. Explain iptables and its use in Linux.

    iptables is a command-line tool to configure the Linux kernel firewall.

    Example:

   Allow SSH traffic: iptables -A INPUT -p tcp --dport 22 -j ACCEPT

   Drop all other traffic: iptables -P INPUT DROP

 11. What are hard links and soft links?

     Hard Link: Points directly to the inode of a file.
 Deleting the original file does not affect the hard link.

     Soft Link (Symbolic): Points to the file path.
 If the original file is deleted, the soft link becomes invalid.

     Create a hard link: ln file1 file2

     Create a soft link: ln -s file1 file2

 12. What are some common cron job scheduling expressions?

     Cron syntax: * * * * * command_to_execute

    Minute (0-59)

   Hour (0-23)

   Day of Month (1-31)

   Month (1-12)

   Day of Week (0-6)

 Example: